geraldiner/fullstackopen/README.md

 # Other Projects:
 Take a look at other cool stuff I've worked on:

-**Animal Crossing Hourly Background Music In Real Life:** https://github.com/geraldiner/acnh-bgm-irl
+**Animal Crossing Hourly BGM IRL:** https://github.com/geraldiner/acnh-bgm-irl